Economy of Hungary: Transition to a market economy (1990–1995)

 After Hungary's GDP declined about 18% from 1990 to 1993 and grew only 1%–1.5% up to 1996, strong export performance propelled GDP growth to 4.4% in 1997, with other macroeconomic indicators similarly improving.
 These successes allowed the government to concentrate in 1996 and 1997 on major structural reforms such as the implementation of a fully funded pension system (partly modelled after Chile's pension system with major modifications), reform of higher education, and the creation of a national treasury.
 Remaining economic challenges include reducing fiscal deficits and inflation, maintaining stable external balances, and completing structural reforms of the tax system, health care, and local government financing.
 Recently, the overriding goal of Hungarian economic policy has been to prepare the country for entry into the European Union, which it joined in late 2004.

 Prior to the change of regime in 1989, 65% of Hungary's trade was with Comecon countries.
 By the end of 1997, Hungary had shifted much of its trade to the West.
-Trade with EU countries and the OECD now comprises over 70% and 80% of the total, respectively.
+Trade with EU countries now comprises 80% of the total.
 Germany is Hungary's single most important trading partner.
 The US has become Hungary's sixth-largest export market, while Hungary is ranked as the 72nd largest export market for the U.S. Bilateral trade between the two countries increased 46% in 1997 to more than $1 billion.
 The U.S. has extended to Hungary most-favored-nation status, the Generalized System of Preferences, Overseas Private Investment Corporation insurance, and access to the Export-Import Bank.

 With about $18 billion in foreign direct investment (FDI) since 1989, Hungary has attracted over one-third of all FDI in central and eastern Europe, including the former Soviet Union.
 Of this, about $6 billion came from American companies.
 Foreign capital is attracted by skilled and relatively inexpensive labor, tax incentives, modern infrastructure, and a good telecommunications system.

 By 2006 Hungary's economic outlook had deteriorated.
 Wage growth had kept up with other nations in the region; however, this growth has largely been driven by increased government spending.
 This resulted in the budget deficit ballooning to over 10% of GDP and inflation rates predicted to exceed 6%.
 Nouriel Roubini, an economist in the Clinton administration, said that "Hungary is an accident waiting to happen."